thindil/nimalyzer/doc/configuration.rst

     check not objects all
     explanation Each object's declaration should define also getters and setters for its fields.
 It made maintaining the code easier, when the type will be upgraded or required to use in multithread environment.

+    check not vardeclared standardtypes
+    explanation Using standard types like string or int can lead to hard to find bugs when wrong variables are interacting with self.
+Also, using a separated types give more information about the variable.

 Search rules
 ------------